 How to optimize your preference cards with limited staff resources

 Working with HealthTrust members over the years, we have learned that the best way for facilities to decrease supply waste, improve nurse efficiency in preparing for cases, and improve overall satisfaction is through a process that periodically reviews preference cards for accuracy and optimization.
 Our Advisory Services team can work independently in facilities that are understaffed or bolster existing teams in performing this process collaboratively.

 When health systems have engaged HealthTrust to review their preference cards, we have identified, on average, that 14% of the items needed a change to the quantity or to the open/hold status.
 Even more surprisingly, another 16% of the items could be removed due to low or no use.

 Our collaboration with a health system requires very little staff involvement because we are able to identify priority procedures based on volume and impact.
 From there, we analyze the cards against utilization data and contract supplies.
 Then, we make recommendations for each card to add, remove or change items.
 Once the updates are made, the health system can quickly begin to see the benefits in reduced waste and improved productivity.
 This means supplies are more organized and staff time can be refocused on patient care versus re-stocking unused items or keeping track of non-contracted supplies.

 Accurate preference cards ensure that the right tools are in the right place, at the right time, for the right case.
 Their optimization is one of the best ways to increase OR utilization and reduce waste for health systems or facilities with an active surgical service lines.

-To learn more about a preference card audit, email the Advisory Services team at email@example.com.Share Email
+HealthTrust members can take advantage of this program and receive a free audit of up to three procedures.
+To learn more about a preference card audit, contact your HealthTrust Account Manager, or email the Advisory Services team at email@example.com.Share Email